site home manc'r home join unite news campaigns events resources training organisation contact us

 • Replace the normal communication channels in the company

 UNITE is supporting Fujitsu Voice because such bodies help every employee to have a say over issues affecting their future.
 But for employees to have a really effective voice, we need more than information and consultation.
-We need independent organisation, negotiation, and campaigning.
+We also need independent organisation, negotiation, and campaigning.
 Fujitsu Voice can be useful, but it doesn't remove the need for effective trade union organisation.

 Please join UNITE if you're not a member yet.